SUPPORTING CLIENTS UNDER THE COVID-19 TRAFFIC LIGHT SYSTEM: AN OPERATIONAL UPDATE

 We are continuing to follow advice from the Ministry of Health websites which are updated daily.
 You can follow these too:

 Making a referral

-DHB professionals who would like to make referral to our Community Stroke Advisor service can easily do so this at this time.
+DHB professionals who would like to make a referral to our Community Stroke Advisor service can easily do so at this time.
 People will continue to have strokes and our critical services are continuing to operate.
-Simply fill out the referral form and send back to us, or fill in the online form here.
+Simply fill out the referral form and send it back to us, or fill in the online form here.